Back to articles

 The Shared Pipeline Behind Every AI Pentesting Agent

-Understanding the vulnerability requires understanding the architecture.
 We reviewed the source code and papers behind PentestGPT (USENIX Security 2024), hackingBuddyGPT (TU Wien), AUTOATTACKER (UC Irvine/Microsoft), and several LangChain/CrewAI-based agents.
 They all share the same pipeline:

 1. Run a scanning tool (nmap, masscan, custom scripts)